-On 1st of December 1960, Gardaí visited every traveller caravan in the country on behalf of a commission set up by the Government to investigate the case of the “Knights of the Road”.
+On 1st of December 1960, Gardaí visited every traveller caravan in the country on behalf of a commission set up by the Government to investigate the case of the Knights of the Road.

 The camp which was full of barrel-topped caravans with exquisite wooden carvings and decorative painted exteriors, was located in Cherry Orchard just outside Dublin.
-The Mac Donald’s were the first family interviewed on the campsite, Seán Mac Donald, father to 12 children, owned a horse and beautifully ornate caravan and made his living buying old iron.
+The Mac Donald’s were the first family interviewed on the campsite.
+Seán Mac Donald, father to 12 children, owned a horse and beautifully ornate caravan and made his living buying old iron.

-Produced by Gael Linn, Amharc Eireann (A view of Ireland) is Ireland’s longest running indigenous newsreel series.
-Made in the Irish language for the purpose of promoting its use, each episode featured a broad range of topics, from hard news stories to lighter magazine like items.
+Produced by Gael Linn, Amharc Éireann (A View of Ireland) is Ireland’s longest-running indigenous newsreel series.
+It was distributed to cinemas throughout the country to promote the Irish language.
 Between 1956 and 1964, 267 editions of the newsreel were produced for cinema exhibition.

 With kind permission of Gael Linn.